Critical Thinking and Writing for Postgraduate Students

 Module 4 – Thematic Analysis

 Participants will learn to identify emerging themes from primary and secondary sources and code qualitative data accordingly.
 They will explore how to integrate empirical themes with relevant theories to create coherent, evidence-based narratives.
-The module will also cover the strategic use of quotes to illustrate themes and support claims, as well as the application of thematic analysis in writing original, critical literature reviews.
+The module also covers the strategic use of quotes to illustrate themes and support claims, as well as the application of thematic analysis in writing original, critical literature reviews.

 Module 5 – Citation and Referencing